 Gold ended the calendar year in the green each year from 2001 to 2007, as measured in virtually every major currency.

 Just like in 2008 financial crisis, the gold price was already climbing higher well prior to 2020.
-Prices have risen four of the last five years.
-The only exception was 2018, when gold prices essentially broke even in U.S. dollar terms.
+Prices have risen over 10% in six of the last eight years.
+The only exceptions were 2018, 2021, and 2022, when gold prices essentially broke even in U.S. dollar terms.

 3. Gold sold off several times before a sustained bull run.

-This suggests that gold may still test the bottom of that channel sometime this year. $1,475 is as low as we've seen so far in 2020, but recall from the historical charts above that $1,400/oz was an extremely durable resistance level as recently as June 2019.
-Until last summer, the gold price hadn't poked its head above $1,360/oz since 2013.
+This suggests that gold may still test the bottom of that channel sometime in the coming years. $1,475 is as low as we've seen since 2020, but recall from the historical charts above that $1,400/oz was an extremely durable resistance level as recently as June 2019.
+Until summer 2020, the gold price hadn't poked its head above $1,360/oz since 2013.

 Is Now a Good Time to Buy Gold or Sell Gold?